dabeaz-course/practical-python/Notes/09_Packages/01_Packages.md

 from .report import portfolio_report
 ```

-Makes names appear at the *top-level* when importing.
+This makes names appear at the *top-level* when importing.

 ```python
 from porty import portfolio_cost